-The man Jesus of Nazareth has provoked more books, more conversation, more conflict, and more hope than any man in human history.
+The man Jesus of Nazareth has provoked more books, more conversation, more controversy, and more hope than any man in human history.
 When we use the term amazing, it should be reserved for very special occasions.
 The story of Jesus and His life, death, and resurrection and the effect it has had on mankind is truly amazing.
-He came upon the scene with a mission of critical importance, working miracles and signs the likes that had never been seen before, and proclaiming a divine mission of a unique relationship with God.
-In fact He came into history with a sense of divine authority like no other.
+He came upon the scene with a mission of critical importance, working miracles and signs the likes of which had never been seen before, proclaiming a divine mission and unique relationship with God.
+He came into history with a sense of divine authority like no other.

-Now there are four facts, or pieces of evidence, about Jesus that I want to share today that are relatively uncontested by the majority of new testament scholars:
+There are four pieces of evidence regarding Jesus which are relatively uncontested by the majority of New Testament scholars:

-1.Jesus was buried in a tomb by a man by the name of Joseph of Arimathea.
+1.Jesus was buried in a tomb by a man named Joseph of Arimathea.

 2.Jesus’s tomb was found empty by women followers.